|

 faith that confesses the name of Christ personally,

-publicly, boldly, unashamedly before the
+publicly, boldly, unashamedly before the church-world

-church-world and before the unbelieving world.
-The
+and before the unbelieving world.

-obedience to His commandments.
 The fruit of which

+commandments.
+The fruit of which Christ speaks here is

-character, bearing the image of Christ, such as:
+the fruit of a godly character, bearing the image of

-fruit of a holy walk, antithetical, separate from
+faithfulness.
+It is the fruit of a holy walk,

-the world and pleasing to God.
-It is the fruit, dear
+God.
+It is the fruit, dear listener, of daily

-sorrowing over your sins and turning from them.
+repentance and conversion, sorrowing over your sins

-These are the fruits which Christ, the vine,
+and turning from them.
+These are the fruits which

 It